 Guys, last week I shared a great video with you guys, well I thought it was a great video, about how to help your son or daughter with their painful heels, and in particular the three interventions or steps that you can take.

-Well now I’m going to share with you the three common mistakes we see with heel pain in kids, and how best to avoid it.
-So let’s get straight into it, okay, because as us all, we’re all busy people.
+Well now I’m going to share with you the 3 common mistakes we see with heel pain in kids, and how best to avoid it.

 It only makes sense that if you were to stretch the Achilles or stretch the calves on the back of the leg, you’ll aggravate or increase the traction at the back of the heel creating more pain.